open-toolchain/ops-maven-toolchain/README.md

 # Maven using Nexus OPS Toolchain

-This Hello World application uses Node.js and includes a DevOps toolchain that is preconfigured for continuous delivery, source control, and integration with a user-provided Nexus server.
+This Hello World application uses Java and includes a DevOps toolchain that is preconfigured for continuous delivery, source control, and integration with a user-provided Nexus server.
 The OPS toolchain expects to find the modules in the Nexus server, provided by the [Maven using Nexus Development Toolchain](https://github.com/open-toolchain/dev-maven-toolchain).